-The following actions will be taken on an ongoing basis to evaluate and reduce leadbased paint hazards and plans for integrating lead hazard reduction strategies into the jurisdiction's low-mod housing policies and program, consist of the following:
+The following actions will be taken on an ongoing basis to evaluate and reduce lead-based paint hazards and plans for integrating lead hazard reduction strategies into the jurisdiction's low-mod housing policies and program, consist of the following:

-1. All housing programs (rental and owner occupied) funded by the City, including emergency home repair programs and the City "First Time Homebuyers" Program, require that the funded housing stock be evaluated for the presence of lead paint hazards and that appropriate action is taken as required by the federal Lead-based Paint Regulation.
+1. All housing programs (rental and owner occupied) funded by the City, including emergency home repair programs and the City "First Time Homebuyers" Program, require that the funded housing stock be evaluated for the presence of lead paint hazards and that appropriate action is taken as required by the federal Lead-Based Paint Regulation.
 In response to a monitoring concern identified in May 2007, the City has developed a proactive plan with regards to the Independence First Time Homebuyers Program and lead based paint hazards.
 This includes a pre-inspection letter to the seller and/or seller's agent advising them of the LBP regulations and that the HQS inspection to follow will be looking specifically for deteriorated paint surfaces.
-They are also be advised that if deteriorated paint surfaces are discovered the owner will be required to correct the deficiencies using lead safe work practices and/or be required to provide testing indicating that the surface is free of LBP.
-In any case the City will provide occupants and prospective occupants/purchasers of income qualified housing units of potential lead paint hazards and appropriate methods for lead hazard reduction.
+They are also be advised that if deteriorated paint surfaces and/or be required to provide testing indicating that the surface is free of LBP.
+In any case the City will provide occupants and prospective occupants/purchasers of income qualified housing units of potential lead paint hazards and appropriate methods for leadhazard reduction.

 2. All housing projects/programs and contracts administered by the City and contracts/projects with subrecipients funded through CDBG or HOME will be in compliance with sections 1012 and 1013 of the Residential Lead-Based Paint Hazard Reduction Act of 1992, which is Title X (ten) of the Housing and Community Development Act of 1992, and with regulations as they appear within Title 24 part 35.
-The City will continue to monitor and evaluate the lead based paint requirements for housing rehabilitation and the activities necessary to reduce lead based paint hazards and, as new requirements are identified, the city will continue to integrate these into our housing policies and programs
+The City will continue to monitor and evaluate the lead-based paint requirements for housing rehabilitation and the activities necessary to reduce lead-based paint hazards and, as new requirements are identified, the city will continue to integrate these into our housing policies and programs